trevordevore/levurehelper-dataview/README.md

 If your LiveCode application uses the Levure framework then the DataView can be added as a helper.

 1. Download the latest release of **Source Code.zip|tar.gz** from https://github.com/trevordevore/levurehelper-dataview/releases
-2. Unzip the contents and add the resulting folder to the **./app/helpers** folder in your application folder.
+2. Unzip the contents, rename the resulting folder to **dataview**, and add the folder to the **./app/helpers** folder in your application folder.

 ### non-Levure applications

 If your LiveCode application is not using the Levure framework then you can use the **dataview_loader.livecodescript** file to load the necessary stacks into memory.

 1. Download the latest release of **Source Code.zip|tar.gz** from https://github.com/trevordevore/levurehelper-dataview/releases
-2. Unzip the contents and add the resulting folder to your application folder.
+2. Unzip the contents, rename the resulting folder to **dataview**, and add the folder to your application folder.
+3. Using the property inspector your application stack, Add all of the stack files in the **dataview** folder to the `mainstacks` property of your application stack.
-3. In your application code start using the **dataview_loader.livecodescript** stack file.
+3. In your application code start using the **"DataView Assets Loader"** stack.

 ```
-put _parentFolder() & "/dataview_loader.livecodescript" into tStackfile
-start using stack tStackfile
+start using stack "DataView Assets Loader"
 ```

-This will load the necessary files and then delete the loader stack from memory.

 ## Creating a DataView